JPvRiel/docker-rsyslog/test/README.md

 Requires rsyslogd >= 7.5

-This won't be supported on older distributions, and even CentOS 7, which only ships with rsyslogd 7.4.7.
-Ubuntu 16.04.3 ships with 8.16.0.
+This won't be supported on older distributions.

+-  Earlier versions of CentOS 7 only shiped with rsyslogd 7.4.7.
+-  Ubuntu 16.04.3 ships with 8.16.0.